 ASYR is an equal opportunity employer and we welcome applications from diverse individuals who self-identify on the basis of any of the protected grounds under the Human Rights Code.
 We are committed to integration and maintaining the independence of individuals and removing barriers to accessibility in the workplace, and to developing inclusive, barrier-free selection processes and work environments.
 Accommodation is available upon request, throughout the recruitment process.

 Explore Job Opportunities with Us

-Addiction Services for York Region (ASYR) is a charitable, community based counselling organization located in Aurora, Ontario, which supports change in the lives of individuals, their families and communities related to substance use and problem gambling.
+Addiction Services for York Region (ASYR) is a charitable, community based counselling organization with its main office located in Aurora, Ontario and providing services in York Region, South Simcoe and some parts of Toronto.
+ASYR unites to offer hope and promote recovery through outstanding service and innovation.
 Information about our agency programs can be found at www.asyr.ca.
 Addiction Services for York Region takes pride in its passion for client service.
 Each day presents new opportunities to demonstrate leadership and expertise in addictions to the community.

 Duties and Responsibilities include but are not limited to:

 - Assessing the level, pattern, and dynamics of the alcohol and/or drug use by an individual, couple, or family as well as the client’s overall functioning including; social systems, general health, and psycho/social status

 - Evaluating specific aspects of the client’s functioning by using tools and processes designed for specialized assessment purposes